 - New Restaurant Openings: In addition to supporting & celebrating ALSF’s childhood cancer hero families on their kids menu, at every new restaurant opening Firebirds invites local hero families to celebrate with them.

-During ALSF’s annual Lemonade Days tradition, Firebirds employees staff lemonade stands at every restaurant location where they raise awareness and money for ALSF.
+During ALSF’s annual Lemonade Days tradition, Firebirds employees host lemonade stands at every restaurant location where they raise awareness and money for ALSF.